woolfel/createmlbench/README.md

 ## Reseting the Project for different batch size

-With version 3.0, CreateML doesn't let you change the batch size after it has run training.
+With version 3.0, CreateML doesn't let you change the batch size of a model source after it has run training.
 To get around that, I manually reset the project.
 Here are the steps for resetting the project from terminal.
+Only use this method if you don't want to add model sources approach.

 1. Open terminal window
 2. Go to the folder where you cloned the repo